 And here’s the good news: Overall, the traffic isn’t as bad as it is in many other states.
 Although, that can vary depending on how congested an area you’re in.
-Residents of the greater Birmingham area, for example, lead the state in terms of time spent driving to work (26 minutes), while Tuscaloosa leads the state’s five largest metros for short commutes (9 minutes).
+Residents of the greater Birmingham area, for example, lead the state in terms of time spent driving to work (26 minutes).
+Tuscaloosa leads the state’s five largest metros for short commutes (nine minutes).

 Navigating around the state will be a piece of cake, as long as you have transportation plans.

 - By Rail.
 There are three major train stations in the state of Alabama: Birmingham, Anniston, and Tuscaloosa.
-The stations are all served by Amtrak’s Crescent service, which has a daily route that links New York Penn Station with New Orleans, stopping at a number of major cities on the way.
+The stations are all served by Amtrak’s Crescent service.
+Crescent has a daily route that links New York Penn Station with New Orleans, stopping at a number of major cities on the way.
 While both rail and bus options are available, they’re limited within the city and to some suburbs.
 If you’re looking for efficiency, traveling by automobile is your best bet.

 - By Car.
-If you’re driving yourself around, commutes will be a breeze in Alabama.
+If you’re driving yourself around, commutes will be a relative breeze in Alabama.
 A well-developed system of highways makes this an easily navigable state no matter who’s behind the wheel.
-The principal highway routes into Birmingham are I-65 from the north, I-20 from the east, I-59 from the northeast, I-20/59 from the southwest, and I-65 from the south.
+The principal highway routes into Birmingham are I-65 from the north and south, I-20 from the east and west, I-59 from the northeast and I-20/59 from the southwest.
 With the number of revitalization projects going on in its large cities, parking is what tends to be problematic.
-Taxis are available within Alabama’s major cities and Uber also recently rolled out its service in Montgomery, Birmingham, Homewood, Mobile and Mountain Brook.
+Taxis and rideshares are available in most Alabama cities.

 Moving to Alabama?

 With its rich history, beautiful coastlines and undeniable Southern hospitality, it’s no wonder Alabama is a desirable place to live.
 Whatever your reason may be for moving to the South, Life Storage offers self-storage in Alabama as well as moving trucks to assist you and your family with your move.